 - Budget vs rent

-- Length and type of lease available
+- Length and type of lease available (for info on lease types - head to this guide.)

 A timetable is imperative to help you to remain organised and move in on time, allowing a smooth transition for your business.
 You need to estimate completion dates for each task, based on their projected lead time.